 Several operating parameters of the machine can be modified.
 The set up screen must be accessed to make any modifications.
-The set up screen can be accessed by pressing the "C" button on the operator interface.
-When in the setup screen the interface will display the information shown below.
+The set up screen can be accessed by pressing the "C" button on the operator interface when the machine is in the freeze, harvest, pumpdown, clean or standby mode.
+When on the setup screen the interface will display the information shown below.
 The arrow buttons can be used to scroll through the lines of the screen.